firozkhan18/technologies-notes/All-In-One.md

 We also saw the benefits which immutable classes bring in an application.
 As a design best practice, always aim to make your application Java classes to be immutable.
 In this way, you can always worry less about concurrency related defects in your program.

+---

 In Java, **`async`** and **`await`** are not built-in language features like they are in JavaScript.
 However, Java provides **asynchronous programming support** through other mechanisms such as **`CompletableFuture`**, **`ExecutorService`**, and **`@Async`** in Spring.

-### How to Implement Asynchronous Programming in Spring Boot:
+## How to Implement Asynchronous Programming in Spring Boot

 In Spring Boot, you can use the **`@Async`** annotation to run methods asynchronously, similar to how `async` and `await` work in JavaScript.
 You can use **`CompletableFuture`** or **`ListenableFuture`** to handle the result of an asynchronous task.